 - What is hepatitis B?

 What is hepatitis B?

-The CDC estimates that 350 million people worldwide are infected with the hepatitis B virus.
+The CDC estimates that 350 million people worldwide are infected with the virus.
 It is a viral disease that attacks the liver which can cause both acute and chronic liver disease.
-People who are immune deficient are more likely to develop the chronic version of hepatitis B. According to the Mayo Clinic, having chronic hepatitis B increases your risk of developing liver failure, liver cancer or cirrhosis — a condition that permanently scars of the liver.
+People who are immune deficient are more likely to develop the chronic version of hepatitis B. According to the Mayo Clinic, having chronic hepatitis B increases your risk of developing liver failure, liver cancer or cirrhosis — a condition that permanently scars the liver.